Orangesoft-Development/retry/README.md

 ## Quick usage

-By default max attempts is 5, a sleeper is disabled and a exception classifier catch all exceptions:
+By default max attempts is 5, a exception classifier catch all exceptions and a sleeper is disabled:

 ```php
 <?php